gautham18113/K-Nearest-Neighbors/README.md

 # K-Nearest-Neighbors

 Python implementation of finding the K nearest neighbors with 'iris.csv'.
-Compared prediction results with s
+Compared prediction results with sklearn KNeighborClassifier.